Prize bonds are more popular than ever in Ireland, with a total in issuance of close to €5 billion. But are prize bonds a good investment?

 My reasons are …

-2. The theoretical 0.35% tax free rate of interest is approximately equivalent to a gross rate of 0.5%.
-Yes this is better than the best deposit rates but your deposit interest is real whereas your prize bond interest rate is notional – you could quite possibly win/earn nothing.
+2. The theoretical 1% tax free rate of interest is approximately equivalent to a gross rate of 1.4%.
+Yes this is better than the best deposit rates but your deposit interest is real whereas your prize bond interest rate is notional – you will probably win/earn less than that.

-3. This gross 0.5% notional rate of return is skewed higher by the small number of very large prizes and is unrepresentative of probable returns.
-It is therefore necessary to put in a fairly substantial investment, in excess of €10,000, to get a reasonable return within a reasonable period of time.
+3. This 1% notional rate of return is skewed higher by the small number (12 a year) of very large prizes and is unrepresentative of probable returns.
+It is therefore necessary to put in a fairly substantial investment, in excess of €10,000, just to get a reasonable return within a reasonable period of time.

 Like lottery tickets, prize bonds are fine for gifts and for a little bit of excitement with small sums, but if you are serious about wanting a better return on long term savings, they are not for you.